frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 in that moment of the cross.
 She gives, she offers, she doesn\'t merely let go.
 She doesn\'t just tolerate.
 She doesn\'t assist passively or patiently at the sacrifice of her Son.
 She\'s totally involved.
-That\'s why the Church calls her a co-redeemer.
+That\'s why the Church called her a co-redeemer.

-St. Albert said, "Our Lady joined herself to the Father of Mercies in His greatest work of mercy when she shared in the Passion of her Son and 'thus became the helper of our redemption and the Mother of our spiritual generation.'"
+St. Albert said, "Our Lady joined herself to the Father of Mercies in his greatest work of mercy when she shared in the Passion of her Son and 'thus became the helper of our redemption and the Mother of our spiritual generation.'"